Accurate Knowledge Distillation with n-best Reranking: Pseudo-Labels from N -best reranking for Self-Training

-We conduct a pilot study on one of the L2R models, which is part of an ensemble of models that generate an \emph{n}-best list.
+We conduct a pilot study on \emph{one} of the L2R models, which is part of $\boldsymbol{\mathcal{G}}$, to inform our decisions on two aspects: 1) determining which transfer sets to utilize, and 2) determining whether it is necessary to retrain the teacher model from the scratch or if fine-tuning proves to be sufficient.
 The results of this pilot study are summarized in Table~\ref{tab:teacher_pseudo}.
-The baseline accuracy of training this teacher model using the original bitext is 57.4 point, as indicated in the column \emph{Baseline}, row bitext only.
+For finetuning, we only run one epoch, while for retraining we run around 50 epochs (up to 80 thousands update).
+The baseline accuracy of training this teacher model using the original bitext is 57.4 point, as indicated in the first row of column \emph{Baseline}.
 The \emph{Retrain} column shows that training the teacher model with the same bitext, but with pseudo-labels, resulted in a gain of 0.6 BLEU point.
-Similar to what we observed in student model training, adding monolingual data or using them alone resulted in a stronger gain of around 1.5 BLEU points (rows bitext+mono and mono only).
+As shown in the subsequent rows (bitext+mono and mono only), adding the distilled monolingual data to the transfer sets or using them alone result in a stronger gain of around 1.5 BLEU points, which is consistent with our finding in the student model training.

-Comparing the Retrain and \emph{Finetune} columns, we observe that the accuracy of finetuned models is on par with the model trained from scratch.
-These results are encouraging because we can obtain a teacher model that is 2.1 BLEU points more accurate with minimal training FLOPs (via finetuning and using the smallest transfer set).
-We also conduct similar experiments using pseudo-labels from sequence-level KD and discuss it in Appendix~\ref{sec:appendix:seq_self}.
-Although a similar trend was observed, the resulting gain was comparatively smaller.
+Comparing the Retrain and Finetune columns, we observe that the accuracy of finetuned models is on par with the model trained from scratch.
+These results are encouraging because we can obtain a teacher model that is 2.1 BLEU points more accurate with minimal training FLOPs via finetuning and using the smallest transfer set.
+We conduct similar experiments using pseudo-labels from sequence-level KD and discuss it in Appendix~\ref{sec:appendix:seq_self}.
+Although a similar trend is observed, the resulting gain from sequence-level KD is smaller.